truenas/middleware/docs/userguide/truenas_services.rst

 TrueNAS® can be configured to act either as the domain controller for a network or to join an existing Active Directory network as a domain controller.

-.. note:: this section demonstrates how to configure the TrueNAS® system to act as a domain controller.
+.. note:: This section demonstrates how to configure the TrueNAS® system to act as a domain controller.
 If your goal is to integrate with an existing Active
-   Directory network in order to access its authentication and authorization services, instead configure :ref:`Active Directory`.
+   Directory network to access its authentication and authorization services, configure :ref:`Active Directory` instead.

 Be aware that configuring a domain controller is a complex process that requires a good understanding of how Active Directory works.
 While
 :menuselection:`Services --> Domain Controller` makes it easy to input the needed settings into the administrative graphical interface, it is up to you to